- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 Suggested order quantity

 The Suggested order quantity column is calculated by taking the Forecasted demand number and subtracting closing and inbound inventory from it.
 This ensures that the recommendation takes into account any inventory you currently hold or are expecting to arrive from suppliers or other outlets.
 For example, if you need 63 units to meet forecasted demand and have 50 units currently in stock, and no inbound inventory, you would need to order 13 units to meet projected demand.
+If you want to include missed sales, enable the Factor missed sales into the demand forecast checkbox.
+If you don't include missed sales, the forecast will only include the average data without factoring in the missed sales.

 Formatting results for multiple outlets